philong6297/philong6297.github.io/content/posts/dynamic_memory_cost_allocation_speed.md

 **Unfortunately, STL data structures do not support per-instance allocators, so in this case you would need to rewrite your data structure to support per-instance allocators.**

-### Tuning the custom allocator
+### 4.2.3.
+Tuning the custom allocator

 As we already said, a custom allocator dedicated to a data structure will allow you to decrease memory fragmentation and increase data locality.
 But it also comes with additional benefits. **A custom allocator can be adjusted to a specific environment for maximum performance**.
 Here are a few examples:

 - **Static allocator**: if your data structure is small most of the time, e.g. a vector that has most of the time one or two elements, your allocator can be preloaded with enough space to store up to two elements.
 In case there is a need for more memory, the allocator can request it from the system allocator.
-This is an optimization for a common case (Stack allocator is closely related to [small size optimizations](#small-size-optmizations) we talk about later in this post), but can substantially decrease the number of calls to the system allocator.
+This is an optimization for a common case (Stack allocator is closely related to [small size optimizations](#44-small-size-optmizations) we talk about later in this post), but can substantially decrease the number of calls to the system allocator.
 This tip applies to per-instance allocators.

 - **Zone allocator**: as we already explained, a zone allocator doesn’t deallocate memory, instead all the memory is released when the allocator is destroyed.
 Very useful for data structures that are mostly static after creation but which allocate a large number of chunks.
 This approach works for both STL allocators and per-instance allocators.